 Can the battery on your smartphone last all day?
 If your answer is YES, then you belong to the group of rare lucky people.
-On average, the battery on a smartphone that you use normally (for calls, SMS, message applications, taking photos occasionally and you are connected to the Internet) barely lasts 12 hours .
-Given this fact, it can easily happen that you run out of phones at a time when you really need it.
+On average, the battery on a smartphone that you use normally (for calls, SMS, message applications, taking photos occasionally and you are connected to the Internet) barely lasts 12 hours.
+Given this fact, it can easily happen that you run out of phones at a time when you really need them.

 You must be wondering why the situation is like this.
 Can’t phone manufacturers make an effort to make batteries that will be more durable?
 Why do the batteries seem to be getting worse and worse?
 And what factors affect the battery life of your phone?
 Since we all suffer the same torment, we decided to investigate all the reasons why the batteries on smartphones last for a short time and to find out if the problem is only in the phone manufacturers or there are other factors.

+- Battery-making technology is not advancing fast enough.
 This is really one of the reasons for the short battery life of smartphones.
-While all other smartphone components are becoming more efficient, smaller and faster, the battery industry seems to have reached a dead end.
+While all other smartphone components are becoming more efficient, smaller, and faster, the battery industry seems to have reached a dead end.
 Every time a new top model from a large manufacturer appears on the market, we hear stories that it has a much better battery that lasts longer.
 However, it later turned out that this was not true.

 Battery technology is advancing, but not as fast as we expect.
 Some of the innovations in this field that companies are testing and trying to commercialize are:

 - constant improvements on lithium-ion batteries most commonly used in our smart devices,